 But the demon of city expansion and opening of information technology parks and some pharmaceutical companies resulted in the large influx of people from interiors of Haryana, Himachal Pradesh and so on resulted in the construction frenzy.
 There was no scope for expansion of Panchkula.
 So these adjoining areas became the focal points of building activity.
 Overnight, the land which was useless became the gold mine for the owners.
 They sold portions for a windfall.
 The farmers who have not seen money were dazed and it took them days to come back to reality from dream.

 They constructed palaces for living.
 They became educated suddenly.
 As the money came, so we’re associations with powerful people like politicians.
 Some of them even began to grab the unoccupied or reserved lands.
 With a part of money bought tractors and modern equipment for remainder of land and procured cheaper land in the nearby districts.
 The elderly still can be identified to have done back breaking work but new generation is all like managers and leaders.

 This story is similar to previous one but with small difference.
 It is from Sanand district in Gujarat.
-As the Tata nano car factory relocated here, the villagers nearby had windfall.
-Their used to be working as labors, peon and other lower rung jobs in the future Factories and manufacturing units for monthly wages like rupees 6000 to 15000 as their land was not fertile or due to lack of resources was not providing them with enough.
+As the Tata nano car factory relocated here from Bengal, the villagers nearby had windfall.
+They used to be working as labors, peons and other lower rung jobs in the future Factories and manufacturing units for monthly wages like rupees 6000 to 15000 as their land was not fertile or due to lack of resources was not providing them with enough.
 Suddenly the arrival of entrepreneurs they became millionaires overnight by selling their land.
-After the initial excitement, Many of them have decided to carry on with those peanut wages jobs to keep themselves busy.
-More than hundreds of millionaires are working as helping hands in the factories there.
+After the initial excitement, Many of them have decilded to carry on with those peanut wages jobs to keep themselves busy.
+More than hundreds of millionaires are working as helping hands in the factories there!!!!.
 The interest on their fixed deposits is enough for their requirements.